markokapor/k8s_ha_webserver/README.md

-# Kubernetes manifest files used of HA web server deployment
+# Kubernetes manifest files used for HA web server deployment

 This repository contains YAML manifest files that can be used to deploy Highly Available webservers that host static content behind a HAProxy load balancer with Grafana used for cluster/HAproxy monitoring.